jlapin1/spectral_similarity/manuscript/manuscript_draft.md

 - Highly similar physicochemical properties
 - Create highly similar but not identical fragmentation patterns in MS/MS, RT, IM
 - Current search engines often treat them as equivalent
+- How big is this problem currently for most experiments? <- potentially refer to figure that quantifies this (Magnus will add papers)

 **Why would we want to disambiguate?**
 - **Variant analysis**: Single amino acid polymorphisms may involve I/L differences